 As usual, we can compute the least fixed point by iteration because the lattice is finite and all operations are monotone.
-Since the count and allforms functions never return \perp , the result, fp, is always in the set $\{0, \diamond, 1, \}$.
-The desired properties can now be verified by inspecting that for every summary graph computed for some show operation that is connected by a receive edge to the receive operation in the flow graph.
+Since the count and allforms functions never return \bot , the result, fp, is always in the set $\{0, \diamond, 1, \}$.
+The desired properties can now be verified by inspecting that:

-$$fp \in \{1, \diamond\}$$

-for receive operations, and

-$fp \neq 0$ for receive[] operations
+$$fp \in \{1, \diamond\}$$ for receive operations, and $fp \neq 0$ for receive[] operations.

-As the plug analysis, this receive analysis is both sound and complete with respect to the summary graphs and the receive edges-assuming that only valid XHTML is ever shown: for a receive f operation, the analysis determines that it cannot fail if and only if for every label l of a show node which has an edge to the receive node, it is the case that in every XML document in $\mathcal{L}(summary{\ell}(x))$, each form without an action attribute produces exactly one f field value.
+Like the plug analysis, this receive analysis is both sound and complete with respect to the summary graphs and the receive edges - assuming that only valid XHTML is ever shown: For a receive f operation, the analysis determines that it cannot fail if and only if for every label l of a show node which has an edge to the receive node, it is the case that in every XML document in $\mathcal{L}(summary{\ell}(x))$, each form without an action attribute produces exactly one f field value.
 A similar property holds for receive[] operations.

 For each receive and receive[] operation, we calculate fp for every summary graph of an associated show operation.
 Thus, fp is calculated $O(n^2)$ times, where n is the size of the original JWIG program.
-The auxiliary functions count and allforms can be precomputed in time O(n).
+The auxiliary functions count and all forms can be pre-computed in time O(n).
 Each argument to infields denotes a specific form element in a template constant.
 Since there are O(n) template nodes and O(n) form elements in the program, both Φ and infields are given at most O(n) different values as arguments.
 Since the lattice has constant height, we therefore iterate through the summary graph O(n) times.
 Each iteration performs a single traversal of the summary graph which takes time $O(n^2)$.
 In total, the receive analysis runs in time $O(n^5)$ in the size of the original JWIG program.